cemahseri/DiscordCrasherVideoGenerator/README.md

 ### macOS
 If you really use macOS, go fuck yourself.
 Haha, just kidding.
 Just download [macOS 64-bit installer](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-5.0.8-macos-x64-installer).
 And seriously, go fuck yourself.

-Don't use a video that's too short.
-Like, use 8 or 9 seconds at least.
-Also, be sure that the file's name is full of alphanumeric letters.
-Don't put any space, special character, number, etc.

 # Usage
 Just drag-and-drop the video you want to make crasher, to the executable file.
 Or alternatively, you can specify the path of your input and/or output file from the command line.